MatheusDev20/bits-and-theory/aws/clf-co2/ec2.md

     -> Critical Workloads w/o interruptions, short term workloads ( Use Cases )
-    -> Capacity Reservation option (Always have EC2 capacity ) scenarios where you NEED guaratee compute capacity -> Windows Pay by the Hour | Linux Pay by second -> Highes Cost among other EC2 Options
+    -> Capacity Reservation option (Always have EC2 capacity ) scenarios where you NEED guaratee compute capacity -> Windows Pay by the Hour | Linux Pay by second -> Pay as you go no long term commitment, control over instance state -> Highes Cost among other EC2 Options

   Spot Instances